chiao45/parpydtk2/docs/unifem.rst

 Note that for all cases, the super-convergence phenomenon is observed, i.e. the convergence rate is greater than :math:`(p+1)`-st order.

+.. only:: html

+    The torus program script can be obtained :download:`here<../examples/awls.py>`, and the corresponding grids are stored in compressed ``npz`` file that can be downloaded :download:`here<../examples/torus.npz>`.

 Since the spherical surface is really special due to its smoothness and symmetry, an almost-:math:`(p+2)`-nd order super-convergence can be obtained with large stencils and :py:attr:`~parpydtk2.WU2` weighting schemes.
 The